lynhmo/lynhmo/README.md

 ## About Me
-I am a third-year university student and i cant make anything work
+I am a fourth-year university student and i cant make anything work

 ## skill